DATA-BACKED GUIDE · UPDATED JULY 2026

 When is grass seed season in the UK?

 The main risk runs from around May to September, peaking when seed heads dry and drop in high summer.
-Long, unmown grass and meadows are the worst spots, so the danger lingers as long as dried seed heads are about.
+Long, unmown grass and meadows are the worst spots, so the danger lingers as long as dried seed heads are about, even into a mild autumn.

 Which dogs are most at risk from grass seeds?

-Long-coated breeds and those with hairy feet or floppy ears, such as spaniels, pick up the most seeds because the fur traps them.
-A summer trim around the paws and ears cuts the risk for these dogs considerably.
+Long-coated breeds and those with hairy feet or floppy ears, such as spaniels, pick up the most seeds because the fur traps them as they walk through grass.
+A summer trim around the paws and ears cuts the risk for these dogs considerably and costs a fraction of a removal.

 Is preventing grass seeds really cheaper than treatment?

 Very much so.
 A post-walk check and a summer trim cost nothing or next to nothing, while removing a burrowed seed can involve sedation, probing or surgery.
-The real prices below show what you avoid by staying on top of it.
+The real prices below show what you avoid by staying on top of it, and the gap between the two only gets bigger the longer a seed is left.